constantinhager/constantinhager.github.io/_posts/2024-01-07-building-a-nested-virtual-machine-in-azure-part-2.md

 - AZURE_SUBSCRIPTION_ID: In the Azure Portal search for the "Subscription" Service and find the subscription id next to the "Subscription name"
 - AZURE_TENANT_ID: See Directory (tenant) ID
+- STORAGE_ACCOUNT: The name of the Terraform Storage Account
+- CONTAINER_NAME: The name of the Terraform Storage Account Container
+- RESOURCE_GROUP_NAME: The resource group of the Terraform Storage Account

 ![Create Repository secret 1](../assets/pictures/2024-01-07/2024-01-07_08-46-53.png)
 ![Create Repository secret 2](../assets/pictures/2024-01-07/2024-01-07_08-48-26.png)